 Our parents' guides to primary admissions and parents' guides to secondary admissions give details on schools which you may wish to consider.
 School brochures (prospectuses) are available direct from schools.

-If you wish to access independent advice or information on school admissions or the appeals process, please contact the Children's Legal Centre.
+If you wish to access independent advice or information on school admissions or the appeals process, contact the Children's Legal Centre.

 Normal area / local area school